farstack/udisks2-snap/docs/installation.md

 connected and will be either with a future version or dropped from the udisks2 snap.
 Don't worry about it.

-Once the installation has successfully finished the udisks2 service is running in the background.
+Once the installation has successfully finished the udisks2 service should be running in the background.
 You can check its current status with

 ```
  $ sudo systemctl status snap.udisks2.udisksd